Accurx Batch Messaging is part of Accurx Plus - a premium tier of Accurx Desktop. Learn more about Accurx Plus, including how to get access here.

 If your organisation has access to Accurx Batch messaging, you can find this via the main Accurx menu.
 Simply click on your initials from the Accurx toolbar, and select "Batch Messaging."

-Step 2: Click "Create a new batch message"
+Step 2: Click "Send a batch message"

 An "SMS" means you write your own regular text message.
 Patients will not be able to reply to these.